MNiMORPH/GRASS-drainageDitches/README.md

 ### Results

-I used Python to view an example result and overlay the sub-watershed boundary over the rectangular region.
+I used Python ([plotResults.py](https://github.com/MNiMORPH/GRASS-drainageDitches/blob/main/plotResults.py)) to view an example result and overlay the sub-watershed boundary over the rectangular region, but you could use GIS for this too.
+Note that in Python, you need the [geopandas](https://geopandas.org/en/stable/getting_started/install.html) and [rioxarray](https://corteva.github.io/rioxarray/html/installation.html) modules.

 ![Elevation map with overlaid watershed boundary.](HUC8_07080102_padded.png?raw=true "HUC8_07080102")